nemtech/catapult-server/docs/BUILD-manual.md

 scripts/make.sh install deps
 ```

+> **NOTE**:
+> If you only want to download the dependencies (without building and installing them) enter the command `download deps` instead.
+Type `scripts/make.sh --help` for its summary of commands.

 ## Step 2: build catapult (installs deps if required)

 Finally, for building or re-building the software type into a terminal: